SUNCAT-Center/CatLearn/CONTRIBUTING.md

 [(Back to top)](#table-of-contents)

-There are some general coding conventions that the AtoML repository adheres to.
+There are some general coding conventions that the CatLearn repository adheres to.
 These include the following:

 -   Code should support Python 2.7, 3.4 and higher.